gsapijaszko/bike_map/README.md

 ### Landuse, nature reserve - polygons

-The background of the map consist of `landuse` taken from `planet_osm_polygon` table.
-You can find details in `bikemap_landuse`, `bikemap_water` and `bikemap_resind` views.
-Styling is not sofisticated, however for shrubs (and probably wetlands) I'm using some symbols prepared by Yury Ryabov and Pavel Sergeev [^3].
+The `planet_osm_polygon` table `landuse` field serves as te map's background.
+Details can be found in the views `bikemap_landuse`, `bikemap_water` and `bikemap_resind`.
+Although the styling is not sophisticated, I am using some symbols created by Yury Ryabov and Pavel Sergeev [^3] for bushes (and perhaps wetlands).

 Over it we have few layers from GDOŚ with different types of nature reserve areas.
-If you would like to extract the data from OSM, please have a look on [`leisure=nature_reserve`](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dnature_reserve) and [`protect_class`](https://wiki.openstreetmap.org/wiki/Key:protect_class) keys.
+If you would like to extract this type of data directly from OSM, please take a look on [`leisure=nature_reserve`](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dnature_reserve) and [`protect_class`](https://wiki.openstreetmap.org/wiki/Key:protect_class) keys.

 ### Highways, routes, cyclists infrastructure